AndyyyYuuu/local-host-ui-test/README.md

-# BrainScan (WIP)
+# Traner (WIP)
-A simple web-based user interface for visualizing interpretations for machine learning models.
+A user interface library for monitoring and analyzing ML training loss with language models.
-Okay, let's learn how to use Flask first, shall we?